Choi is the first chef to feature Field Roast’s latest innovation—the Signature Stadium Dog—on his world-famous Kogi BBQ food truck menu

 Starting today and available only via Los Angeles and Orange County-based Kogi BBQ food trucks through September, the Kogi Plant-Based Dog (aka ‘The Home Run’) features the new Field Roast Signature Stadium Dog—the first plant-based hot dog that is double smoked using maple hard wood chips—topped with Choi’s signature Kogi slaw, cilantro-onion lime relish, salsas roja, verde and naranja, roasted sesame seeds, smothered with melted Chao Creamery dairy-free cheese and nestled inside a toasted bun.

 “‘The Home Run’ dog is insanely delicious, and the LA community won’t find anything else like it on any other food truck,” said Dan Curtin, President of Greenleaf Foods.
-“This co-creation is a testament to Field Roast’s and Roy’s commitment to pushing the limits of flavor and giving people indulgent, elevated flavors without sacrificing on chef-inspired quality.”
+“This co-creation is a testament to Field Roast’s and Roy’s commitment to pushing the limits of flavour and giving people indulgent, elevated flavours without sacrificing on chef-inspired quality.”

 Field Roast and Kogi fans can find the new Kogi Plant-Based Dog the next time they visit the Kogi truck or can order it online.
 The Field Roast Signature Stadium Dog will also roll out nationally in retail this April.